 The difference

-Sue contributes twice as much per week than Jill, but she still retires with less.
+Sue contributes more per week than Jill, but she still retires with less.
 Why is this?
 Because Sue started contributing much later than Jill, she hasn’t been able to catch up.

-Jill and Sue are, of course, both far better off than Tom who didn’t put anything extra on top of his employer super contributions at all.
+Jill and Sue are, of course, both better off than Tom who didn’t put anything extra on top of his employer super contributions.

-*Assumptions based on: Superannuation Guarantee (SG) rate assumed at 9.5% each year until 1 July 2021 when the rate increase by 0.5% per annum until it reaches and stays at 12% from 1 July 2025 onwards.
-Rate of return on investment of 6.0% after investment fees, costs and taxes.
-The final amount does not take into consideration any administration or additional fees.
-All figures are rounded to nearest dollar. $20 per week after-tax contribution and Medicare Levy, assumes LISTO and Government co-contribution payable to age 67.
+*Assumptions based on: Superannuation Guarantee (SG) rate assumed at 11% until 1 July 2024 and increases by 0.5% per annum until it reaches and stays at 12% from 1 July 2025 onwards.
+Rate of return on investment of 6.0% after the deduction of investment fees and costs, transaction costs and taxes.
+The final amount does not take into consideration any administration fees and costs or additional fees.
+All figures are rounded to nearest dollar.
+Relevant after-tax contribution per week, assumes government co-contribution (if eligible) payable to age 67.
 Contributions received quarterly.
 LISTO received at the end of each year.
-Tax on earnings and contributions applied at 15%.
-Salary indexed at 2.5%.
+Tax on SG contributions applied at 15%.
+Before-tax salary and contributions indexed at 2.5%.
 Inflation applied at 2.5% to calculate Future Value, all figures in today’s dollars.

 you might also be interested in ...